 The year started off gloomy.
 I was very unhappy at my demanding corporate job and I was still picking up the pieces of a lingering heartbreak.
-My break up happened a few months prior, but I had a hard time getting over it because I couldn’t understand how my relationship that I thought was going so well ended so suddenly.
-It left me so confused, insecure and it made me question my faith in people.
+My breakup happened a few months prior, but I had a hard time getting over it because I couldn’t understand how my relationship that I thought was going so well ended so suddenly.
+It left me tormented with confusion and insecurity, and it made me question my faith in people.

 My thoughts were clouded with anxiety, self-doubt and anger, and my heart constantly felt heavy.
 I cried myself to sleep almost every night, and the stress of long hours I was putting into at work that were never appreciated wasn’t helping.

 To add to that funk, the winter had been brutally long.
 The mornings were dark, the afternoons were dark and the subzero cold and icy atmosphere leading to cabin fever made me feel so much worse.
 I felt so stuck and I desperately needed an escape.